NHSDigital/nia-patient-switching-standard-adaptor/OPERATING.md

 The log messages relating to a specific transfer can be identified by the Conversation ID.
 Which is a correlating ID present throughout the patient record migration and carried in the GP2GP messages themselves.

 ### Resources allocation
-Based on the use cases outlined in [Performance](README.md#Performance), allocating 2 vCPUs and 4 GB RAM to the PS Adaptor components (Facade and Translator) is a solid starting point and can be considered a moderate resource allocation.
+Based on the use cases outlined in [Performance](README.md#Performance), allocating 2 vCPUs and 4 GB RAM to the facade and translator will handle most patient record transfers.
-However, if the system encounters performance challenges under higher concurrency or larger file sizes, vertical scaling may be required.
-If performance degradation is observed, consider increasing the allocation to 4 vCPUs and 8 GB RAM for both the Facade and Translator.
+During testing of receiving an electronic health record of size >100MB which we considered to be beyond the upper limit based on analysis of GP2GP transfers made in early 2024 we identified a need to increase the translator RAM up to 8 GB for the transfer to complete successfully.

 ### Log message format